-Searching for an identity in an increasingly complex world involves time and effort.
-There are many factors pulling all of us and, in the end, it is our principles that define who we are.
-As outdoor education leaders who seek to help others find their identities, we must continuously grapple with these questions and persistently put in the effort to define and live by those principles.
+Searching for identity in an increasingly complex world follows an arduous yet promising road.
+There are a multitude of factors pulling us in various directions along the way.
+But in the end, it is the principles we live by that define who we are.
+As outdoor education leaders who seek to help others find their identities, we must continuously circle back to these questions and persistently put in the effort to define and live by our own guiding principles.

-Appalachian Expeditions is built on the idea that we are a part of nature.
-Humanity evolved from a single-celled organism to the big brained, walking, talking people that we are over the last 4.5 billion years.
-Each successive generation passed on traits that better enabled their offspring to adapt and live in this world.
-In this way, we reap the benefits of living on Earth because our ancestors lived here and evolved with certain beneficial characteristics.
-As a nonprofit outdoor education program, we want to promote opportunities for more people to connect with the natural world and reclaim some part of our past that many don’t even realize they are missing.
+Appalachian Expeditions (APEX) is built on the idea that we are part of the natural world, therefore the natural world is part of our identity.
+Over the last 3.5 billion years, humanity evolved from a single-celled organism to the walking, talking, big-brained creatures we are today.
+Each successive generation passed on traits that better enabled their offspring to adapt and live in a changing world.
+In this way, we reap the benefits of living on Earth because our ancestors evolved with certain beneficial characteristics.
+As a nonprofit outdoor education program, we strive to create opportunities for people to connect with the natural world and reclaim that part of our wild past.

-The benefits of spending time in nature are numerous and well-documented.
-Any google search involving “nature” and “benefits” will tell you that spending time outside relieves stress, inspires creativity, and improves mental and physical health.
-To read about the benefits is not the same as experiencing them.
-At Appalachian Expeditions, we experience the benefits because they are a daily part of our lives.
-As a person comes to understand the advantages of spending time outside they can also begin to understand how these benefits are intrinsic to our well being.
-Spending time outside is embedded in our DNA; it is an essential part of who we are as humans.
+Spending time in nature relieves stress, inspires creativity, and improves mental and physical health.
+As a person comes to understand the first-hand advantages of spending time outside, they can also begin to understand how these benefits are intrinsic to our wellbeing.
+Spending time outside and the innate joy that comes with it is embedded in our DNA; it is an essential part of who we are as humans.

-Although there are endless ways to spend time outdoors, we choose to foster a nature connection through adventure–boating, biking, and backpacking all provide opportunities to engage with nature in unique and exciting ways.
-The exhilarating feeling of hurtling through whitewater and the wind in your face as you cruise down the trail on a mountain bike awaken the life force within you.
-And while there are also legitimate fears associated with these activities, overcoming the challenges and obstacles can help one to learn and grow as a person.
+Although there are numerous ways to spend time outdoors, we choose to foster connections with nature through accessible adventure sports.
+Backpacking, boating, and biking provide outstanding opportunities to engage with nature in unique and exciting ways.
+The sense of timelessness while hiking, the exhilarating feeling of hurtling through whitewater, the wind in your face as you cruise down the trail on a mountain bike; each of these experiences awakens the life force within.
+While there are legitimate fears and risks associated with these activities, overcoming the challenges and obstacles to success can help one learn and grow in myriad ways.

-There are many opportunities to attend outdoor education programs throughout the United States or even the world, however Appalachian Expeditions chooses to get people out in their own backyards.
-We aim to create opportunities for people to explore the wild corners of the places they call home and learn to appreciate the wildness that is all around them at all times.
-By creating opportunities to connect to the natural world out the backdoor we hope that we can help foster a relationship where people can learn to care for the natural world that is around them everyday.
-This is the essence of grassroots activism in a world where climate change is a reality.
-Through these outdoor experiences we will bring the benefits of time in the outdoors to more people of the central Appalachian and Mid-Atlantic region.
+While opportunities to attend outdoor education programs exist throughout the United States and around the world, APEX prefers to get people out in their own backyards.
+We create opportunities for people to explore the wild corners of the places they call home and learn to appreciate the wilderness that surrounds them.
+By creating opportunities to connect to nature close to home, we hope that we can foster a relationship where people learn to care for the natural world.
+This is the essence of grassroots activism in a world where a changing climate can threaten the places people love.